City-of-Helsinki/events-helsinki-monorepo/docs/howto/how-to.md

 Initialize a package.json with the name of your package.

-> Rather than typing `yarn init`, prefer to take the [./packages/components/package.json](./packages/components/package.json)
+> Rather than typing `pnpm init`, prefer to take the [./packages/components/package.json](./packages/components/package.json)
 > as a working example and edit its values.

 <details>